 9 Steps for Dialing in Your Focus

-I’m going to give you my nine-step process.
-I will include a link to the worksheet in my weekly email.
+Today, I’m going to give you my nine-step process.
+Here it is…

 Step 1: Choose a skill or sequence of skills to choreograph